hedyhli/spsrv/README.md

 feel free to move the binary somewhere else like `/usr/sbin/`

-### or just build it yourself
+### Option 2: just build it yourself

 run `git clone https://git.sr.ht/~hedy/spsrv` from any directory and `cd spsrv`

 make sure you have go installed and working.

 ```
+git checkout v0.0.0  # optionally pin a specific tag
 go build
 ```

 when it finishes, the binary will be in the current directory.

 ### otherwise...

 If you don't have/want go installed, you can contact me, and if you're lucky, I have the same OS as you and you can use my compiled binary (lol).
 I'll eventually have automated uploads of binaries for various architectures for each release in the future.

 ## configuration

 The default config file location is `/etc/spsrv.conf` you can specify your own path by running spsrv like

 ```
 spsrv -c /path/to/file.conf
 ```

 You don't need a config file to have spsrv running, it will just use the default values.

 ### config options